roman-h-p-spiwak/KPI-Dashboard/SCRUM/SCRUM.md

 ## Edit Year Page

 **Definition of Done:** A page that can be accessed by clicking the edit year button on a year's page.
 This page will display two buttons: one for editing the year's annual data and one for editing the year's targets.
 Each button should take the user to a new page.
 Clicking on the annual data button will take the user to a page that displays all the annual data in distinct boxes that can be edited.
 Any edits to the annual data will ask the user where this new data comes from.
-The user can refuse to answer, specify a new source, or actually edit the data of an existing source.
+The user can refuse to answer, specify a new source, or edit the data of an existing source.
 Clicking on the target button will take the user to a grid of distinct boxes with one sub-goal's targets in each box.
 Clicking a box will allow the user to edit it.

 **Time:** This one could take a while.
 It requires passing data from the front end to the back end.
 Maybe a day, possibly two.